tristanvdb/rose_ast-to-graphviz/README.md

     }
 };
 ```

-Using ROSE's interface, we can extract the information we want from each node, and we edit the descriptors accordingly.
+Using ROSE's interface, you can extract information from the Sage nodes.
+You can then use these information to edit the descriptor.

+### Controling the traversal

-Other virtual method can be reimplemented for more control:
+More virtual methods can be reimplemented for more control:
 * skipNode: skips node in the traversal.
 In the resulting graph, the children of the skipped node will have the parent of the skipped node for parent.
-* stopAtNode: stops exporting the AST at this node
+* stopAtNode: the children of the current node will no be included in the graph (the traversal continue).

+### Embeding a top-down analysis of the AST

+AST2GraphViz::TopDown is a template of the attribute passed down the AST during the traversal.
+You can use this function in association with the computeAttr to graft your top-down analysis of the AST.
+It takes the input attribute, inherited from the parent node, and produce an output attribute, forwarded to the children.
-* computeAttr: enables to graft a top-down analysis.
-It is called before all other overloadable methods.
-These method receive both input and output version of the user defined attribute.
+computeAttr is called before all other overloadable methods.
+These methods receive both input and output attributes.

+Using this one can output on the graph the steps of the analysis.